bharatsonwane/video-sdk-samples-reactnative/README.md

 1. **Modify the project configuration**

-   The app loads connection parameters from the [`config.json`](./src/agora-manager/config.ts) file.
+   The app loads connection parameters from [`./src/agora-manager/config.ts`](./src/agora-manager/config.ts).
 Ensure that the file is populated with the required parameter values before running the application.

     - `uid`: The user ID associated with the application.
     - `appId`: (Required) The unique ID for the application obtained from [Agora Console](https://console.agora.io).